Sam Kerr: the superstar carrying Australia’s hopes on her shoulders | KRDO

 On top of Kerr’s 90 goals in all competitions for Chelsea, her global stardom has also been recognized through her deal with EA Sports and coming third in successive Ballon d’Or Féminin events – in 2021 and 2022.

-A Women’s World Cup on home soil was supposed to mark her crowning moment, but the story hasn’t quite gone to plan and now everything rests on Monday’s Group B match.
-With Kerr set to play, however, anything is possible.
+A Women’s World Cup on home soil was supposed to mark her crowning moment, but the story hasn’t quite gone to plan.
+Not yet, at least.

 “It’s just unreal to where she’s gone now.
 I never would have thought anything less than her, to be honest,” Mautz said.
 “And I think being such a big player, she was always so humble about it and that’s what I loved the most about her.